 - Geodesy Section Award (American Geophysical Union) 2013

-- James and Mary Tien Teaching Award (Engineering College, Cornell) 2011
+- James and Mary Tien Teaching Award (College of Engineering, Cornell University) 2011

 - NASA New Investigator Program grant for $318,000 over 3 years to study subsiding deltas and sea level rise worldwide with space-based geodetic observations (NASA) 2011